 MAAS enlists and commissions nodes through the use of its own DHCP server running on an untagged VLAN.
 Although this MAAS-managed DHCP can also be part of the deploy phase, an external DHCP server can optionally be used instead for this purpose (on a tagged VLAN).
-If MAAS detects an external DHCP server it will display it on the rack controller's page ('Nodes' page > 'Controller' tab > select rack controller) in the web UI.
+If MAAS detects an external DHCP server it will display it on the rack controller's page, accessible by selecting 'Controllers' from the top menu in the web UI.

 Normally the machine subnet is on the untagged VLAN, but if this is not the case then DHCP packets will need to be specially routed between the subnet and the MAAS-provided DHCP subnet.
 It is also possible to forward DHCP traffic from one VLAN to another using an external DHCP relay service.